pybpc/walrus/docs/source/index.rst

    git pull

 .. note::
-   Installation from `Homebrew`_ will also automatically install the `Bash Completion`_ script for you.
+   Installation from `Homebrew`_ will also automatically install the man page and `Bash Completion`_ script for you.
 If you are installing from `PyPI`_ or the `Git repository`_, you can install the completion script manually.